ssonkiya/ssonkiya.github.io/_posts/2017-08-12-Giving-Your-First-Data-Science-Talk.md

 Two weeks ago, I gave my first ever data science talk.
 Jared Lander, organizer of the  [New York Statistical Open Programming meetup](https://www.meetup.com/nyhackr/), had been asking me to speak, and after about six months at Etsy I felt I had something worthwhile to share.

 This is part one of a blog post series about the talk.
 This first post is targeted to those who are considering giving a meetup or conference talk.
 The next one will be covering what I went over in my talk.
-The final one will be distilling more of what I’ve learned by reading A/B Testing papers.
+The final one will be distilling more of what I’ve learned about A/B Testing from my time at Etsy and by reading papers.

 ## Why do a Talk?
 *Disclaimer*

 I want to preface this section by acknowledging that it is more difficult for some people to give talks than others.
 I live in New York, a major tech city, but for those who live in places where the tech community is smaller, there may not be a meetup for you to speak at or a large audience that you can draw.
-That being said, there are more of us than you might think; Rladies has chapters in over 50 cities and you may be surprised when you look to see what your community can offer.
+That being said, there are more of us than you might think; Rladies has chapters in over [40 cities](https://rladies.org) and you may be surprised when you look to see what your community can offer.

-The second constraint is time.
+The second major constraint is time.

 <blockquote class="twitter-tweet" data-conversation="none" data-lang="en"><p lang="en" dir="ltr">Because relying on public code massively discriminates in favour of those who have time to code outside of work?</p>&mdash; Hadley Wickham (@hadleywickham) <a href="https://twitter.com/hadleywickham/status/883295260079685634">July 7, 2017</a></blockquote> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

+MORE NEEDED!

 For those who have caregiving responsibilities or simply want to keep their work mainly limited to the office, doing a talk may not be feasible or appealing.

 *Giving Back*

 On the other hand, if you’re considering giving a talk but think you don’t have anything to contribute, don’t underestimate yourself!

-The main reason an open source community and language can thrive is Unpaid work people do
-Giving back to the community
-Certainly one way is contributing code, but also have talks, writing blog posts, books

-Benefits
+You probably have more to offer than you think.
+The main reason an open source language can thrive is because of a commuity.
+Certainly one way to give back is contributing code, but you can also give talks or write blog posts.
+I've benefited a lot from the free resources provided in the R community (such as the great [R for Data Science](http://r4ds.had.co.nz) book by Garrett Grolemund and Hadley Wickaham, the [many](http://www.masalmon.eu) [blogs](http://livefreeordichotomize.com), and of course the whole language and its set of packages).
+While I haven't made or contributed to a public package (yet!), I believe that this blog and recorded, free talks can help.

+*Personal Benefits*

 https://twitter.com/chrisalbon/status/890066076511371264
 way to build a network, get yourself known